A Fate Inked in Blood

 Danielle L. Jensen

 Danielle L. Jensen is the New York Times bestselling author of A Fate Inked in Blood, as well as the USA Today bestselling author of the Bridge Kingdom, Dark Shores, and Malediction series.
-Her novels are published internationally in fifteen languages.
+Her novels are published internationally in nineteen languages.
 She lives in Calgary, Alberta, with her family and guinea pigs.
 More by Danielle L. Jensen

 Decorative Carat